-- 1) A minimum of 18 graduate semester hours earned at The College of New Jersey

-- 2) A maximum total of 24 graduate semester hours

-- 3) A cumulative Grade Point Average of 3.0

-- 4) A grade of B or better in Internship II
+- A minimum of 18 graduate semester hours earned at The College of New Jersey - 2) A maximum total of 24 graduate semester hours - 3) A cumulative Grade Point Average of 3.0 - 4) A grade of B or better in Internship II - 5) Completion of all departmental requirements/prerequisites Required Courses:

-SPED 617/Graduate Practicum

-$5) \ \ Completion \ of \ all \ departmental \ requirements/prerequisites$

-Required Courses:

-SPED 675/Research on Implications of Blindness/Visual Impairments SPED 673/Literary Braille and Methods for Instruction EDUC 513/Collaboration, Consultation, and Partnerships SPED 672/Strategies for Teaching Students Who are Blind/ Visually Impaired SPED 674/Assistive Technology for Blind/Visually Impaired SPED 671/Nemeth Code and Strategies for Developing Mathematical Skills in Students Who use Braille Electives: Chosen with advisement (in special education).
-3 cr.
+SPED 675/Research on Implications of Blindness/Visual Impairments SPED 673/Literary Braille and Methods for Instruction EDUC 513/Collaboration, Consultation, and Partnerships SPED 672/Strategies for Teaching Students Who are Blind/ Visually Impaired SPED 674/Assistive Technology for Blind/Visually Impaired SPED 671/Nemeth Code and Strategies for Developing Mathematical Skills in Students Who use Braille SPED 617/Graduate Practicum Electives: Chosen with advisement (in special education).
 Educational Administration and Secondary Education Faculty: Girard Chair; Bellino, Connolly, Davis, Gordon, Gosselin, Leake, Mayger The Department of Educational Administration and Secondary Education offers a 5-year Urban Secondary Education program consisting of both undergraduate and gradudate courses that support the preparation of students matriculated in secondary education track programs in biology, chemistry, physics, mathematics, social studies (through either the history or the economics major), and English.
 Upon completion of this program students apply for certification in their content area and earn a Master of Arts in Teaching in Urban Secondary Education.
 Additionally, students select one of three concentrations: Literacy, Special Education or ESL.
 The ESL concentration may lead to an additional certification in ESL if students complete the 5-required courses.
-Department courses are guided by the Conceptual Framework of The School of Education, the New Jersey Administrative Code and State Standards, and national accrediting organizations.
-5-Year Urban Secondary Education Program An overview of the 5-Year Urban Secondary Education preparation program can be found below.
+Department courses are guided by the Conceptual Framework of The School of Education, the New Jersey Administrative Code and State Standards, and national accrediting organizations. $\hbox{5-Year Urban Secondary Education Program}\\$ An overview of the 5-Year Urban Secondary Education preparation program can be found below.
 Students must earn a grade of B- or better in SED 224, EFN 299, SPE103.
 Students must have a minimum GPA of 3.0 to enroll in SED 399.
 Students must have earned a grade of "B-" or better in SED 399, in their content area methods course (xxx390) and RAL 328 and have an overall GPA of 3.0 to enroll in student teaching.
 Students must earn a minimum grade of B- in SCED 695 to meet program requirements.
 5-Year Urban Secondary Education Program An overview of the 5-Year Urban Secondary Education preparation program can be found below.
 During the first and second year:

-SED SED 099/College Seminar
+SED 099/College Seminar 0 co ourse unit

 SED 224/Adolescent Learning and Development 1 course unit

-EFN 299/Schools, Communities and Culture 1 course unit
+EFN 299/Schools, Communities as nd Culture 1 course unit

 SPE 103/Social and Legal Foundations of

-Special Education 1 course uni
+Special Education 1 course unit

 (Prerequisite SED 224 or EFN 299; Recommended Spring

 Sophomore/Fall Junior)

 During the third year:

 EFN 398/Historical and Political

 Context of Schools 1 course unit

 EFN 357/Investigating Systems Inequalities 1 course unit

-Impacting Urban Education
+Impacting g Urban Education

 During the fourth year:

-EFN 311/ Working within Orban Communities ELE 302/Introduction to Teacher Research 1 course unit SED 399/Pedagogy in Secondary Schools 1.5 course unit XXX 390/A discipline-specific methods course 1 course unit RAL 328/Reading in Secondary Education .5 course unit During the 5 year:
+EENI EFIN 3117 WOLKING WITHIN OLDSIN COMMUNICES ELE 302/Introduction to Teacher Research 1 course unit SED 399/Pedagogy in Secondary Schools 1.5 course unit XXX 390/A discipline-specific methods course 1 course unit RAL 328/Reading in Secondary Education .5 course unit 311/Working within Urban Communities During the 5 year: